izmalkovv/carbook/privacy.md

 - *Mobile Device Access.* We may request access or permission to your mobile device's camera (to attach photos of service receipts to records) and to send you push notifications.
 You can change these permissions in your device's settings at any time.
 If you wish to change our access or permissions, you may do so in your device's settings.
 - *Mobile Device Data.* We automatically collect device information (such as your mobile device ID, model, and manufacturer), operating system, version information and system configuration information, device and application identification numbers, browser type and version, hardware model Internet service provider and/or mobile carrier, and Internet Protocol (IP) address (or proxy server).
 If you are using our application(s), we may also collect information about the phone network associated with your mobile device, your mobile device's operating system or platform, the type of mobile device you use, your mobile device's unique device ID, and information about the features of our application(s) you accessed.
-- *Push Notifications.* We may request to send you push notifications regarding your account or certain features of the application(s).
-If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.
+- *Push Notifications.* When you grant notification permissions, iOS issues a Firebase Cloud Messaging (FCM) device token that we store under your account in Firestore so we can deliver server-sent notifications (for example, when a receipt scan finishes processing).
+Tokens are device-specific and are removed when you sign out, when you revoke notification permission in iOS Settings, or when your account is deleted.

 This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.